PitonCMS/Engine/templates/help/designer/designerContact.md

 ```

 ## Custom Input Fields
-To extend the contact form with addition custom inputs to create order or registration forms,
+To extend the contact form with custom field inputs to create order or registration forms,

 1. Add any custom inputs to your form and give each custom input a unique `name`.
-The name should only include letters, numbers, dashes, or underscores.
+The name should only include letters, numbers, dashes, or underscores
 2. Register the custom input in `structure/definitions/contactInputs.json`

-For example, to include an Arrival and Departure Date on a guest contact form, add these inputs to your form.
+For example, to include an Arrival Date and Departure Date on a guest contact form add these inputs to your form.

 ```html
 <label>Arrival Date</label>